 Being successful in the information technology field means more than being good with computers.
-Jobs in information technology require critical thinking, problem-solving, and analytical skills, attention to detail, creativity, and mathematical aptitudes.
-If you are thinking about entering this field, it’s important to assess your abilities, and make sure you have the necessary qualities.
+Jobs in information technology require critical thinking, problem-solving, and analytical skills as well as attention to detail, creativity, and mathematical aptitudes.
+If you are thinking about entering this field, it’s important to assess your abilities and make sure you have the necessary qualities.

 Beyond a degree in information technology, many different types of certifications exist for specific skills or types of technological infrastructure.
 Depending on the job, employers will seek candidates who have these certifications.
 Earning certifications is an additional commitment of time and money, although some programs include certification as a built-in component of the degree.

 As nearly every industry employs information technology specialists, combining your information technology degree with another area of study, such as business, healthcare, or finance, can be beneficial.
 This can mean taking on a second major, minor, or concentration.
 If you are interested in going into management, you may want to consider an MBA with a concentration in information technology, rather than a master’s in information technology, to better equip you with leadership and business skills.

 Here are some questions to ask when researching Information Technology programs:

 - Am I eligible for this program?
 Most information technology master’s degrees require applicants to have a bachelor’s degree in computer science or a related field and/or professional experience in information technology.
 This is to ensure you have the foundational knowledge needed for this highly specialized field.